apache/cassandra-java-driver/upgrade_guide/README.md

 Note that, as indicated in the previous section, the public API exposes these types as interfaces: if for some reason you prefer a mutable implementation, it's possible to write your own.

+#### Prepared statement cache

+In 3.x, calling `session.prepare()` multiple times with the same query was considered an anti-pattern, and the driver would log a warning.
+Client applications were encouraged to cache `PreparedStatement` instances on their own.

+This cache is now built in: the driver will cache the first `prepare()` call and return the same instance on subsequent invocations.
+Calling the method multiple times is no longer an anti-pattern.
+See [prepared statements](../manual/core/statements/prepared/) for more details.

 #### Dual result set APIs

 In 3.x, both synchronous and asynchronous execution models shared a common result set